 For my sister Angela, her $7,000 tax refund sat in her bank account for weeks.
 After talking to several financial experts, she knew the best way to spend her tax refund:

 She knew she should use her tax refund to pay off a $5,000 credit card balance with a whopping 30.25 percent APR, but she couldn’t bring herself to do it.

 In her mind, that money was her potential savings, her backup cash, her improve-her-home money.
 And it was also hard-earned cash she had paid to the government throughout the year.
 Essentially “giving it away” before she could enjoy it felt like a crime.

-But that’s the tricky thing with a tax refund.
-Sure, you can spend it on the fun things in life like vacations or the hard-to-predict events.
+That’s the tricky thing with a tax refund.
+Sure, you can spend it on the fun things in life like vacations or put it back into your emergency fund.
 But all of that requires you to already have your finances in order.

-And for my sister and I (along with the millions of Americans), we are not this small group of people.
+And for my sister and I (along with millions of Americans), we are not this small group of people.
 We are not at a point where we can enjoy that tax refund.
-Our money has to go where our priorities are: towards paying down debt.
+Our money has to go where our priorities are — paying down debt.